-- 1. Soccer games for KidSize (4 vs. 4),

-- 2. Soccer games for TeenSize (3 vs. 3),

-- 3. Soccer games for AdultSize (2 vs. 2),

-- 4. Drop-In games for Kid, Teen and AdultSize

-- 5. Technical challenges.
+- 1. Soccer games Regular tournament for KidSize (4 vs. 4), - 2.
+Soccer games for TeenSize (3 vs. 3), - 3.
+Soccer games Regular tournament for AdultSize (2 vs. 2), - 4.
+Drop-In games for KidSize, Teen and AdultSize - 5.
+Technical challenges. - While teams do require only 1 robot to participate to the Drop-In, they need to present a full roster of robots for the soccer games.
+During robot inspection, teams have to announce how many robots they can provide.